-NATIONAL FIRE PROTECTION ASSOCIATION HAZARD RATINGS: HEALTH HAZARD: 0 Materials that, under emergency conditions, would offer no hazard beyond that of ordinary combustible materials.
-Gases and vapors with an LC50 for acute inhalation toxicity that of ordinary combustible materials.
+NATIONAL FIRE PROTECTION ASSOCIATION HAZARD RATINGS:

+HEALTH HAZARD: 0 Materials that, under emergency conditions, would offer no hazard beyond that of ordinary combustible materials.
 Gases and vapors with an LC50 for acute inhalation toxicity greater than 10,000 ppm.
 Dusts and mists with an LC50 for acute inhalation toxicity greater than 200 mg/L. Materials with an LD50 for acute dermal toxicity greater than 2000 mg/kg.
 Materials with an LD50 for acute oral toxicity greater than 2000 mg/kg.
 Materials essentially non-irritating to the respiratory tract, eyes, and skin.
 1 Materials that, under emergency conditions, can cause significant irritation.
 Gases and vapors with an LC50 for acute inhalation toxicity greater than 5,000 ppm but less than or equal to 10,000 ppm.
-Dusts and mists with an LC50 for acute inhalation toxicity greater than 10 mg/L but less than or equal to 200 mg/kg.
-Materials for acute dermal toxicity greater than 1000 mg/kg but less than or equal to 2000 mg/kg.
+Dusts and mists with an LC50 for acute inhalation toxicity greater than 10 mg/L but less than or equal to 200 mg/L. Materials with an LD50 for acute dermal toxicity greater than 1000 mg/kg but less than or equal to 2000 mg/kg.
 Materials that slightly to moderately irritate the respiratory tract, eyes and skin.
-Materials with an LC50 for acute that slightly to moderately irritate the respiratory tract, eyes and skin.
-Materials with an $LD{50}$ for acute oral toxicity greater than 500 mg/kg but less than or equal to 2000 mg/kg.
-2 Materials that, actie of a foxicity greater trian 500 mg/s bit less trian of equation 2000 mg/s.
-2 internals trian, under emergency conditions, can cause temporary incapacitation or residual injury.
+Materials with an LD50 for acute oral toxicity greater than 500 mg/kg but less than or equal to 2000 mg/kg.
+2 Materials that, under emergency conditions, can cause temporary incapacitation or residual injury.
 Gases with an LC50 for acute inhalation toxicity greater than 3,000 ppm but less than or equal to 5,000 ppm.
-Any liquid whose saturated vapor concentration at 20°C (68°F) is equal to or greater than one-fifth its LC50 for acute inhalation toxicity, if its LC50 is less than or equal to 5000 ppm and that does not meet the criteria for either degree of hazard 3 or degree of hazard 4.
-Dusts and mists with an LC50 for acute inhalation toxicity greater than 2 mg/L but less than or equal to 10 mg/L. Materials with an LD50 for acute dermal toxicity greater than 200 mg/kg but less than or equal to 1000 mg/kg.
-Compressed liquefied gases with boiling points between -30°C (-22°F) and -55°C (-66.5°F) that cause severe tissue damage, depending on duration of exposure.
+Any liquid whose initiation backgroup greater than 0.000 pm backgroup and the order to open provide the provided provided that the provided provi inhalation toxicity greater than 2 mg/L but less than or equal to 10 mg/L. Materials with an LD ${50}$ for acute dermal toxicity greater than 200 mg/kg but less than or equal to 1000 mg/kg.
+Compressed liquefied gases with boiling points between - $30^{\circ}$ C (- $22^{\circ}$ ) and - $55^{\circ}$ C (- $66.5^{\circ}$ F) that cause severe tissue damage, depending on duration of exposure.
 Materials that are respiratory irritants.
-Materials that cause severe, but reversible irritation to the eyes or are lachymators.
+Materials that cause severe, but reversible irritation to the eyes or are lachrymators.
 Materials that are primary skin irritants or sensitizers.
-Materials whose LDs0 for acute oral toxicity is greater than 50 mg/kg but less than or equal to 500 mg/kg.
+Materials whose LD50 for acute oral toxicity is greater than 50 mg/kg but less than or equal to 500 mg/kg.
 3 Materials that, under emergency conditions, can cause serious or permanent injury.
-Gases with an LCs0 for ancet inhalation toxicity greater than 1,000 pm but less than or equal to 3,000 pm.
-Any liquid whose saturated vapor concentration at 20°C (68°F) is equal to or greater its LC50 for acute inhalation toxicity, if its LC50 is less than or equal to 3000 ppm and that does not meet the criteria for degree of hazard 4.
+Gases with an LC50 for acute inhalation toxicity greater than 1,000 ppm but less than or equal to 3,000 ppm.
+Any liquid whose saturated vapor concentration at 20°C ( $68^{\circ}$ F) is equal to or greater its LC50 for acute inhalation toxicity, if its LC50 is less than or equal to 3000 ppm and that does not meet the criteria for degree of hazard 4.
 Dusts and mists with an LC50 for acute inhalation toxicity greater than 0.5 mg/L but less than or equal to 2 mg/L. Materials with an LD50 for acute dermal toxicity greater than 40 mg/kg but less than or equal to 200 mg/kg.
 Materials that are corrosive to the respiratory tract.
 Materials that are corrosive to the eyes or cause irreversible corneal opacity.
 Materials corrosive to the skin.
 Cryogenic gases that cause frostbite and irreversible tissue damage.
 Compressed liquefied gases with boiling points below -55°C (-66.5°F) that cause frostbite and irreversible tissue damage.
-Materials with an LD50 for acute oral toxicity greater than 5 mg/kg but ess than or equal to 50 mg/kg.
+Materials with an LD50 for acute oral toxicity greater than 5 mg/kg but less than or equal to 50 mg/kg.